irecheck/irecheck.github.io/icmi2023/index.md

 title: ICMI 2023
 ---

-## Workshop on Multimodal, interactive interfaces for education
+## Workshop on Multimodal, Interactive Interfaces for Education
 Welcome to the site web of the ICMI 2023 International Workshop on Multimodal, Interactive Interfaces for Education, part of the [25th ACM International Conference on Multimodal Interaction](https://icmi.acm.org/2023/).

 <p align="center">